emqx/MQTTX/web/README.md

 ---

-[MQTT X Web](https://mqttx.app) is an open source MQTT 5.0 browser client and an online MQTT WebSocket client tool.
-Use WebSocket to connect to MQTT in your browser to help you develop and debug your MQTT services and applications faster without having to download and install MQTT X locally.
+[MQTTX Web](https://mqttx.app) is an open source MQTT 5.0 browser client and an online MQTT WebSocket client tool.
+Use WebSocket to connect to MQTT in your browser to help you develop and debug your MQTT services and applications faster without having to download and install MQTTX locally.

 > [MQTT](http://mqtt.org/faq) stands for MQ Telemetry Transport.
 It is a publish/subscribe, extremely simple and lightweight messaging protocol, designed for constrained devices and low-bandwidth, high-latency or unreliable networks.